NBISweden/course_chipseq/labs/extras.md

 We will usage Bioconductor package [DiffBind](http://bioconductor.org/packages/release/bioc/html/DiffBind.html) to identify sites that are differentially bound between two sample groups.
 The package includes "functions to support the processing of peak sets, including overlapping and merging peak sets, counting sequencing reads overlapping intervals in peak sets, and identifying statistically significantly differentially bound sites based on evidence of binding affinity (measured by differences in read densities).
 To this end it uses statistical routines developed in an RNA-Seq context (primarily the Bioconductor packages edgeR and DESeq2 ).
 Additionally, the package builds on Rgraphics routines to provide a set of standardized plots to aid in binding analysis."
 This means that we will repeat finding a consenus peakset in a more powerful way before identyfing differentially bound sites.
 Actually, defying the consensus peaks is an important step that takes up entire chapter in the DiffBind manual.
 Read seciotion [6.2](http://bioconductor.org/packages/devel/bioc/vignettes/DiffBind/inst/doc/DiffBind.pdf) if you like to even more.

-So how does the differential binding affinity analysis work?
-"The core functionality of DiffBind is the differential binding a nity analysis, which enables binding sites to be identified that are statistically significantly differentially bound between sample groups.
-To accomplish this, first a contrast (or contrasts) is established, dividing the samples into groups to be compared.
-Next the core analysis routines are executed, by default using DESeq2.
-This will assign a p-value and FDR to each candidate binding site indicating confidence that they are differentially bound."

 Follow Uppmax or local version to go further
 * [Uppmax version](#DB_uppmax)
 * [Local version](#DB_local)